"School” can be defined in a million different ways these days, which means the different afterschool benefits might speak louder to you than others.

 The “summer slide” phenomenon describes the idea that when kids are out of school over the summer - and away from the classroom and associated learning - their proficiency in certain skill areas might take a dip.

 Well, now, even though kids are back in school, because of the uncertainty, inconsistency, and different learning experience altogether, there is a thought that they still might get hit with a slide in certain areas.
-(You can call it the Coronavirus slide, and that link contains a few tips to combat it.)

 So, afterschool programs can both help keep kids sharp in these potential education “danger zones,” and can also keep young minds stimulated—that is, keeping brains hungry and creative by introducing new ideas and opportunities.